 At the end of the island in Bokeelia there’s a fishing pier and access to the first half is free.
 It’s a grand place to watch the sunset.
 (Watch where you park: A gruff staff member from a nearby restaurant barked at us when we stopped in the wrong place.)

 We loved our stay at the Bridgewater Inn, 4331 Pine Island Road, Matlacha, (239-283-2423) a 100-year-old fishing lodge built on a dock and overlooking the draw bridge.
 Each room has a waterfront view and we always saw dolphin when we sat by the water for sunset or with morning coffee.
 You can fish right from outside your room.
-Rates start at $89 off season.
+Rates start at $150 off season; there is a two-night minimum.

 At the northern tip of the island, Jug Creek Cottages, 8135/8145 Main St., Bokeelia, 239-283-0015, is operated by the company that runs the ferry to Cayo Costa on property owned by the state park.
-These rustic efficiency cabins are in an out-of-the-way location, but are on a canal with access to the Great Calusa Blueway.
-They sleep four to six persons per cabin, have air conditioning and kitchenettes.
-They rent for $100 a night (two-night minimum for weekends.)
+These are rustic efficiency cabins, very worn and basic and start at $100 a night.

-There are several other motels and cottages in Matlacha.
+There are several other motels in Matlacha.
 None are part of national chains and most look to be Old Florida in style.

 - There are no state parks in the area.
 There is a KOA campground on Pine Island.